The Registry Of Ex-Military Land-Rovers Au, NZ, etc

 In August of 2007 a member suggested that REMLR would benefit from having a patron.
 Within a month of that initial suggestion, and some questioning of a few members as to what they thought of the idea, James Taylor accepted the position of the REMLR Patron.
 For more information about James Taylor, look here.

 In 2008 REMLR continues to expand.
-In January the ACCO Chapter was renamed to the Army Inter Chapter both to avoid confusion with covilian international trucks, and encompas some of the other International trucks used in small numbers by the Army.
+In January the ACCO Chapter was renamed to the Army Inter Chapter both to avoid confusion with civilian international trucks, and encompass some of the other International trucks used in small numbers by the Army.

 Go to www.remlr.com Go Back